How we moved to Italy

 It is important to trust and like your Realtor.
 Also, for us it was best if they were English speaking.
 Ours was British (licensed in Italy) as are most of the English speaking ones here.
 He also helped us open an Italian bank account into which we would wire money.

 Our offer was accepted.
 You don’t need any money in hand to make this offer so don’t let anyone tell you different.
 We next had to give our Realtor a limited Power of Attorney so he could sign for us and go to the closing.
 We visited a Notaio to do this.
+The buyer is required to hire this official.
 He is not a notary as the name would suggest, instead s/he is just below a judge in rank and above an attorney.
-It was quite the show.
+They research the title and check all permits etc. It was quite the show.
 Then we flew home to the US.
 Next step was to pay a 10% deposit.

 Wiring money – We had 20 days contractually to pay the 10% deposit.
 Before we retired we opened a new checking account with USAA.
 We know that since they cater to the military and families they have members all over the world.
 My local bank always seemed unfamiliar with these procedures not to mention the exchange rate was ridiculous.
 USAA gives the official exchange rate with no mark-up.
 We are very happy with them.
 This all said many people have good things to say about Wise.
 Do shop around.
 We had the numbers our bank in Italy gave us and we called up our bank and sent the deposit.
 Then we waited to see if it would arrive OK.